Author: BibleAsk

 Idolatry

-“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”
+“Therefore put to death your members which are on the earth… covetousness, which is idolatry.”

 Separation from God

-The most significant consequence of evil is separation from God.
-Adam and Eve were expelled from the Garden of Eden, signifying the broken relationship between humanity and God.
-Isaiah 59:2 (NKJV) states:
+The most devastating consequence of sin is separation from God.
+Adam and Eve were driven out of Eden, symbolizing the broken relationship between humanity and its Creator.
+Isaiah 59:2 (NKJV) declares:

-“But your iniquities have separated you from your God; and your sins have hidden His face from you, so that He will not hear.”
+“Your iniquities have separated you from your God; and your sins have hidden His face from you.”

 “And you He made alive, who were dead in trespasses and sins.”